SixArm/gitconfig-settings/README.md

        path = ~/.gitconfig.d/rerere.txt
        path = ~/.gitconfig.d/user.txt

+You can override any of items by adding your own item later in the file.

+For example, to use our git log aliases and also override "git l" with your own definition:

+    [include]
+       path = ~/.gitconfig.d/alias.txt

+    [alias]
+       l = log --graph --oneline

+## Meld

 To use the mergetool `meld-with-three-windows`, put the script on your path, for example:

     cp bin/meld-with-three-windows /usr/local/bin

 ## Personalization

+You can override any of these settings by using your own gitconfig file.

 Customize the gitconfig file sections for user: